broadinstitute/martha/README.md

 A Google Cloud Function.
 For a more general overview of Google Cloud Functions as DSP uses them please look [here](https://docs.google.com/document/d/1VZIFVdu77fNs0MVKLY8QNqiVWza71ED0Bf1Fj8CRNGs/edit#).
 Martha is an “external” service that can be deployed independently from the rest of Firecloud.
-Martha accepts a “DOS” URI, uses it to retrieve a data object, unpacks it, and returns the “gs://” link (by default).
-Optionally can look for another link or return the whole data object using the “pattern” parameter.
-If “all” is passed to pattern, it will return the whole data object, if anything else is passed, the pattern is used to find a matching url.
+Martha accepts two params: a “DOS” URI and a regex pattern, uses DOS URI to retrieve a data object, unpacks it, and returns the first link to match the regex pattern.

 Development: